Richard Kingscote

-Richard Kingscote is a British jockey who competes in flat racing.
+Richard Kingscote (born July 1986) is a British jockey who competes in flat racing.
 He won the 2022 Epsom Derby on Desert Crown.

 Background

 Kingscote grew up in Weston-super-Mare in a family with no racing connections and started riding as a child.
 He attended the British Racing School and was then apprenticed to trainer Roger Charlton.

 Career

 Kingscote rode his first winner in 2004.
-In 2008 he became stable jockey to trainer Tom Dascombe.
-On 10 July 2008 he achieved his first success in a Group race when winning the Group 2 July Stakes at Newmarket on the Dascombe-trained Classic Blade.
+In 2008 he became a stable jockey to trainer Tom Dascombe.
+On 10 July 2008, he achieved his first success in a Group race when winning the Group 2 July Stakes at Newmarket on the Dascombe-trained Classic Blade.
 He won his first Group 1 race in September 2014 when riding the Dascombe-trained Brown Panther in the Irish St. Leger at the Curragh.
-In November 2014 he broke his wrist, elbow and collar-bone in a fall at Wolverhampton but recovered in time to ride Brown Panther to victory in the Dubai Gold Cup in March 2015.
+In November 2014 he broke his wrist, elbow, and collar-bone in a fall at Wolverhampton but recovered in time to ride Brown Panther to victory in the Dubai Gold Cup in March 2015.

-On 4 June 2022 Kingscote won the Derby on the 5/2 favourite Desert Crown, trained by Sir Michael Stoute.
+On 4 June 2022, Kingscote won the Derby on the 5/2 favourite Desert Crown, trained by Sir Michael Stoute.
 It was only his second ride in the Derby, having previously been unplaced on Knight to Behold in 2018.
+In 2025, he added to his tally of Group 1 wins with victories on outsiders at Royal Ascot and the Goodwood Festival.
+Time for Sandals won the Commonwealth Cup at odds of 25/1 and then Qirat, who had been supplemented into the race as a pacemaker for odds-on favourite Field of Gold, won the Sussex Stakes at odds of 150/1, a record for a Group 1 race.